icopy-site/awesome/docs/awesome/awesome-neovim.md

 - [Wansmer/treesj](https://github.com/Wansmer/treesj) - Splitting/joining blocks of code like arrays, hashes, statements, objects, dictionaries, etc. Using Tree-Sitter.
 Inspired by greatest splitjoin.vim.
 - [shortcuts/no-neck-pain.nvim](https://github.com/shortcuts/no-neck-pain.nvim) - Center the currently focused buffer to the middle of your terminal.
 - [debugloop/telescope-undo.nvim](https://github.com/debugloop/telescope-undo.nvim) - A telescope extension to visualize your undo tree and fuzzy-search changes in it.
+- [chrisgrieser/nvim-various-textobjs](https://github.com/chrisgrieser/nvim-various-textobjs) - Bundle of about a dozen custom text objects.

 #### Comment